a-type/rout/app/public/game-data/heir-apparent/rules.md

 When occupied by a Unit, that Unit gains 1 carried Gold.
 Each Unit can carry a limited amount of total Gold.

+## Construction Site Tiles

+A Construction Site Tile is a placeholder for a Fortress Tile, which must be built by an assigned Unit before it can be used.
+Construction Site Tiles can be destroyed by rival attacks before they are built.

+**Health:** 2

 # Units

 There are a couple types of Units.
 Lodging produces Infantry Units, but they can be incrementally upgraded by occupying a Lodging tile.
 If a Lodging tile is occupied, it cannot produce more Units.